dasmiq/cs7180-sp2024/README.md

 Each week, we will read about two papers on a common theme.
 The papers could be tied together by methodology—e.g., model or inference method—or by subject matter.

 A list of the first few sets of papers is forthcoming.
-Further readingas will be added by input from seminar participants.
+Further readings will be added by input from seminar participants.